baliuzeger/blog/_posts/2021-09-01-HYL_ML_16_auto_encoder.md

 title: "Notes for Prof. Hung-Yi Lee's ML Lecture 16: Auto-Encoder"
 ---

-By the concept of auro-encoder, we train an NN encoder and an NN decoder simultzneously.
+By the concept of auto-encoder, we train an NN encoder and an NN decoder simultaneously.
 The encoder is a function that generate a code by the input, and the decoder is a function that generate an output by a code.
-To train them, we cascade the decoder after the decoder, and train the cascaded neural network to reproduce outputs that are as close as the inputs.
+We also call the code as the embedding, the latent representation, or the latent code, etc..
+To train the encoder and the decoder, we cascade the decoder after the decoder, and train the cascaded neural network to reproduce outputs that are as close as the inputs.

 ![auto-encoder](https://baliuzeger.github.io/sjl/assets/images/HYL_ML_16/auto-encoder.png)